 Move the mouse over to see images with and without a polarizer.
 Note how different the images are – the one without a polarizing filter has reflections and lighter colors, while the one with a polarizing filter has more saturated colors and no reflections.
 This is just one example of what a polarizing filter can do.
 See my article on “how to use a polarizing filter” to see more image samples.

-I have been using B+W Circular Polarizing Filters (cheaper version) for many years now, but have been recently using Singh-Ray Warming Circular Polarizing Filter for my landscape work.
-I find both to perform very well, although I must say that I prefer the Singh-Ray version, because it transmits more light, which is an advantage when shooting hand-held.
+I have been using B+W Circular Polarizing Filters for many years now, but have been recently using Singh-Ray Warming Circular Polarizing Filter for my landscape work.
+I find both to perform very well – these are excellent filters optically and they are slim, which reduces the chance of getting vignetting in your images.

 2) Neutral Density Filter